hubertszkodzinski/support-desk/README.md

 # Support Desk

-Support Desk is a MERN stack project which I created with the thought of learning React.js, Redux (used Redux Toolkit) and combining it with the backend side of the application written with Express.js and MongoDB as database.
+Support Desk is a MERN stack project designed to learn React.js, Redux (used Redux Toolkit) and combine this with a backend side of the application written using Express.js and MongoDB as the database.

-The application allows the user to registration (registration without the need to confirm the e-mail, more about it in "Features") and login.
-After logging in, the user has the option to add tickets about the broken devices.
-After adding a ticket, it can also add notes to a specific ticket to better communicate with the alleged technical support.
+The app allows the user to registr (registration without having to confirm an e-mail, more about this in the "Features" tab) and log in.
+Once logged in, the user can add tickets regarding broken devices.
+After adding a ticket, one can also add notes to a specific ticket to better communicate with the supposed technical support.

-When creating an account (and logging in), I added a validation process and the account is added to the database (password is hashed using bcrypt.js and then saved to the database).
-Of course, not only the account is added to database but also tickets etc. I used also a JWT with a specific expiry time and localStorage to handle the login.
+When creating an account (and logging in), I added a validation process.
+Also The account is added to the database (password is hashed using bcrypt.js and then saved to the database) - not only is the account added to the database, but also tickets etc. I also used a JWT with a specific expiry time and localStorage to handle the login.

 ## Live

 <p>Will be added in the future!</p>
 <p>Moving from Heroku to another hosting website...</p>
-<p>Check the screenshots for now.</p>
+<p>Screenshots as a preview.</p>

 ## Tech Stack